-Criteria for Participation in the Decision 2016 Senatorial Debate
+Criteria for Participation in the Decision 2018 Senatorial and Gubernatorial Debates

 Statement of Purpose

-Leadership Florida Statewide Community Foundation, Inc. (Leadership Florida®) and Florida Press Association (together, the “Debate Partners”) are producing a televised debate among selected 2016 Florida candidates in the General Election race for the United States Senate.
-The participation criteria for the Debate are explained below.
+Leadership Florida Statewide Community Foundation, Inc. (Leadership Florida®) and Florida Press Association (together, the “Debate Partners”) are producing televised debates among selected 2018 Florida candidates in the General Election race for the United States Senate and for Florida’s Governor (“Debates”).
+The participation criteria for the Debates are explained below.

 Leadership Florida Statewide Community Foundation, Inc. is a private, non-profit, nonpartisan, Florida membership organization created for the purpose of educating Florida’s leaders about the issues critical to the state.

 Florida Press Association is a private, non-profit, nonpartisan membership organization comprised of Florida daily and weekly newspapers.

 The Debate Partners are private corporate entities and are not state actors, agents or agencies.
 The Debates will be financed by private funding provided by the Debate Partners and debate sponsors.